MEICHENLIN/michelle-lin.github.io/index.md

-## Software Projects
+# Software Projects

 ---

-### Audit Data Automation
+## Audit Data Automation

 As the volume and complexity of audit data at ARPANSA (Australian Radiation Protection and Nuclear Safety Agency) increased, traditional Excel-based workflows became inefficient and unsustainable.
 The audit files were often unstructured, with inconsistent formats, complex columns, and data that was difficult to interpret or analyse effectively.

-This application server addresses these challenges by: (i) transforming the traditional Excel worksheets into a normalised MySQL database schema using simple RESTful requests, and (ii) automatically generating IMRT and 3DRT auditing graphs to visualise data distributions for further analysis.
+This application server addresses these challenges by:
+* Directly transforming the traditional Excel worksheets into a normalised MySQL database schema using simple RESTful API calls

-A local program written in Python serves as the user-facing frontend, supporting RESTful API calls for audit data operations and graph generation.
+* Automatically generating IMRT and 3DRT auditing graphs to visualise data distributions for further analysis

 #### Data Normalisation
 <img src="images/full.png?raw=true"/>